ovh/cds/docs/content/docs/components/hatchery/local.md

 engine start hatchery:local --config config.toml
 ```

 This hatchery will now start worker binary on your host.
-You can manage settings, as `max workers` and `provision` in the hatchery configuration file.
+You can manage settings, as `max workers` in the hatchery configuration file.